anonaddy/addy.io/source/_posts/why-you-should-use-a-different-email-address-for-every-site.md

 Now this feature obviously depends on what service you are using to forward your emails.

-With AnonAddy, you can generate a GPG/OpenGPG key pair (or use an existing pair) for your email recipient e.g. you@example.com.
+With addy.io, you can generate a GPG/OpenGPG key pair (or use an existing pair) for your email recipient e.g. you@example.com.
 You can then add the **public key** to this recipient and enable encryption.

 <div class="flex justify-center mb-4">
   <img class="shadow" src="/assets/img/add-public-key.jpg" alt="Add Public Key" title="Add Public Key">
 </div>

-Once you have done this, all emails that are forwarded to you@example.com will be encrypted by AnonAddy using your public key.
+Once you have done this, all emails that are forwarded to you@example.com will be encrypted by addy.io using your public key.

 They are also signed by the private key for "mailer@anonaddy.me".
-By adding the [public key](https://keys.openpgp.org/search?q=26A987650243B28802524E2F809FD0D502E2F695) to your keyring, you can verify the email has indeed come from AnonAddy.
+By adding the [public key](https://keys.openpgp.org/search?q=26A987650243B28802524E2F809FD0D502E2F695) to your keyring, you can verify the email has indeed come from addy.io.

 This is great if you are still using an email provider such as Gmail which has been [known to snoop](https://www.bbc.com/news/technology-44699263) on users' inboxes.